JoelManYunLee/Owl-Eye/LANDING_DETECTION_README.md

 ### Event Types

 - **GROUND_LANDING**: True positive ground landing with `in_out` classification ("IN" or "OUT")
-  - Can be classified immediately (clear impacts) or after look-ahead resolution (ambiguous impacts)
+  - Detected after post-processing identifies the true landing from collected potential events
-- **NET_HIT**: Shuttle hit the net (fault) - classified immediately when impact is near net
+- **NET_HIT**: Shuttle hit the net (fault) - detected when impact is within 15px of net keypoints and at net height
-- **PLAYER_HIT**: False positive - impact detected but shuttle was hit by player (filtered out)
-  - Only classified after look-ahead resolution confirms shuttle rose after impact
+  - Prioritized in post-processing if present in the final landing cluster
+- **PLAYER_HIT**: Filtered out during collection phase
+  - Detected using horizontal velocity threshold (avg_horizontal_speed > 2.5)
+  - Events are discarded and not added to potential_landings list

 ### Helper Functions